UdelaRInterior/ansible-role-proxmox-create-lxc/README.md

 Role Variables
 --------------

 The `defaults` variables define the container parameters.
-To be specified by host under `host_vars/host_fqdn/vars` and eventually encrypted in `host_vars/host_fqdn/vault`
+To be specified by host under `host_vars/host_fqdn/vars` and eventually encrypted in `host_vars/host_fqdn/vault`.

+New interface in v3.0.0, with all role variables defined in the `pve_lxc_*` namespace.
+Update your host variables in your ansible code!

+To give time to update your whole inventory, the role preserves backward compatibility with [previous interface](https://github.com/UdelaRInterior/ansible-role-proxmox-create-lxc/blob/v2.2.0/README.md#role-variables) up to v4.X.Y release.

 ```yaml
 pve_lxc_hostname: "{{ inventory_hostname.split('.')[0] }}"